30 Small Living Room Design Ideas

 Having a small space doesn't mean you have to choose compact living room furniture pieces all the time.
 Sometimes, it's better to go big where possible.
 You can opt for oversized furniture pieces like your sofa or focal designs like wall art to balance smaller items.
 If you're opting for big coffee tables in a small living space, try looking for nesting tables that can be stacked when not in use.
 This will help you save space and money on many small living room furniture pieces that will eventually clutter the area.

-When shopping for a sofa, you may want to consider an L-shaped sectional with a storage chaise for an additional sitting room and discreet storage while taking less space.
+When shopping for a sofa, you may want to consider an L-shaped sectional with a storage chaise for additional sitting room and discreet storage while taking up less space.

 20. Unify Your Space with a Monochromatic Scheme

 A simple palette makes a small living room look more unified than using multiple combinations in a single space.
 A monochromatic scheme effortlessly makes a small living room look more infinite than limited.

 If you are worried about ending up with a boring design scheme, remember that monochromatic is not the same as monotonous.
 If applying a monochromatic design to a small living room, feel free to add patterns and textures that complement your chosen colours.
 You can also try accent hues, furniture, and decor that go well with your overall design.

 21. Don’t Forget About Your Living Room's Focal Point

 As much as you want to avoid clutter, some good clutter is needed to give your compact space some character.
 This might contradict other tips stated above, but a little bit of deviation can upgrade your living room.

 Well, designing a small living room can be really tricky.
 If opting for a small coffee table, try adding prominent statement décor on top to create a modest living room.
 Remember not to overcrowd your surfaces with décor, but make a well-curated statement coffee table your focal point.